AI Copywriting Versus Human Creativity: The Ultimate Test

 Ethical considerations and transparency

-The discussion about transparency is increasing.
-Should you mention when content is AI-generated?
+The discussion about transparency is growing.
+Should you disclose when content is AI-generated?
 35% of companies are concerned about their technical capacity to optimally utilize AI, but ethical questions are becoming increasingly prominent.

 Legal aspects